Electricity

 Spread your bills evenly

-If you’d like to reduce the bill shock that come with seasonal jumps in energy use, you might like to try our SmoothPay option.
+If you’d like to reduce the bill shock that comes with seasonal jumps in energy use, you might like to try our SmoothPay option.

 It averages your energy use over 12 months, giving you even, predictable bills month to month, so there are no nasty surprises.